 The yields to maturity of I/Os and P/Os are very sensitive to principal repayments (including prepayments) on the underlying mortgages.
-If the underlying mortgages experience greater than anticipated prepayments of principal, the Reinsurance Interval Fund might not fully recoup its investment in an I/O based on those assets.
+If the underlying mortgages experience greater than anticipated prepayments of principal, the Fund might not fully recoup its investment in an I/O based on those assets.
 If underlying mortgages experience less than anticipated prepayments of principal, the yield on the P/Os based on them could decline substantially.

 Investment in Other Investment Companies.
-The Reinsurance Interval Fund may invest in the securities of other investment companies, which can include open-end funds, closed-end funds and unit investment trusts, subject to the limits set forth in the 1940 Act that apply to those types of investments.
-The Reinsurance Interval Fund may invest, for example, in exchange-traded funds, which are typically open-end funds or unit investment trusts, listed on a stock exchange.
-The Reinsurance Interval Fund might do so as a way of gaining exposure to the segments of the equity, fixed-income or other markets represented by the exchange-traded funds' portfolio, at times when the Reinsurance Interval Fund may not be able to buy those portfolio securities directly.
+The Fund may invest in the securities of other investment companies, which can include open-end funds, closed-end funds and unit investment trusts, subject to the limits set forth in the 1940 Act that apply to those types of investments.
+The Fund may invest, for example, in exchange-traded funds, which are typically open-end funds or unit investment trusts, listed on a stock exchange.
+The Fund might do so as a way of gaining exposure to the segments of the equity, fixed-income or other markets represented by the exchange-traded funds' portfolio, at times when the Fund may not be able to buy those portfolio securities directly.

-The shares of other investment companies may fluctuate in price and may be worth more or less when the Reinsurance Interval Fund sells them.
+The shares of other investment companies may fluctuate in price and may be worth more or less when the Fund sells them.
 Investing in another investment company through the secondary market may involve the payment of substantial premiums above the value of such investment company's portfolio securities.
-As a shareholder of an investment company, the Reinsurance Interval Fund would be subject to its ratable share of that investment company's expenses, including its advisory and administration expenses.
-Similarly, as a shareholder in the Reinsurance Interval Fund will be subject to its ratable share of the Reinsurance Interval Fund's expenses.
+As a shareholder of an investment company, the Fund would be subject to its ratable share of that investment company's expenses, including its advisory and administration expenses.